pebble-dev/rebble-help/_topic/setup-ios.md

 # Skip the sign in page

-The old sign in page (now blank) should be shown.
+The old sign in page (now blank) will be shown.

 ![](/images/ios/setup2.png)

-Press **SKIP** in the top left.
+Press SKIP in the top left.

 # Choose dictation language

 Choose your dictation language.
-(This only works if you sign up for a [Rebble subscription.](/subscription))

 ![](/images/ios/setup3.png)

+To use dictation you will need a [Rebble subscription.](/subscription)

 # Choose the type of Pebble you have

 ![](/images/ios/setup4.png)

-iOS then should open the accessory pairing screen.
+iOS then opens the accessory pairing screen.
 Wait a moment, then select your Pebble.

 ![](/images/ios/setup5.png)

 # Wait for any updates

 If required, your watch will now update.
-Just wait for this to complete, then go to the next step.
+Wait for this to complete, then go to the next step.

 ![](/images/ios/setup7.png)

-# Select the dictation language
+# Select the Pebble language

-Choose your dictation language.
-(This only works if you sign up for a [Rebble subscription.](/subscription))
+Choose your language.

 ![](/images/ios/setup8.png)